tanlethanh/photoapp/README.md

 This source base already has `eslint` config.
 You can install `eslint vscode extension`, then enable to use `linting` and `formating`

-To connect with `database`, you must provide correct credentials, Create new `.env` file
+To connect with `database`, you must provide correct credentials, create new file name `.env` at root of project
 ```
 HOST=localhost
 USERNAME=root